sb-ai-lab/RePlay/README.md

 ### Installation

-Use Linux machine with Python 3.7+ and Java 8+.
+Use Linux machine with Python 3.7+, Java 8+ and C++ compiler.

 ```bash
 pip install replay-rec
 ```

 It is preferable to use a virtual environment for your installation.

+If you encounter an error during RePlay installation, check the [troubleshooting](https://sberbank-ai-lab.github.io/RePlay/pages/installation.html#troubleshooting) guide.